I’m feeling a little sheepish with this recipe. Not because of the recipe. It’s a killer taco meat recipe. But because of what I decided to call it.

 I used the word ‘skinny.’

-Once upon a time I proclaimed that ‘skinny’ was one of those words that ticked me off when it comes to food adjectives.
+Once upon a time I proclaimed that ‘skinny’ was one of those words that ticked me off when it comes to food adjectives (I also have a problem with the term “clean eating”.
 I would go out of my way to use terms like ‘lightened up’ to avoid saying ‘skinny.’

 But it hit me one day when I was looking through my closet that I had absolutely no qualms about using the term ‘skinny jeans.’
 This made me stop and reflect on the word and why I was able to use it for jeans but not for food.